gangaram-tii/system-hardening-with-nixos/README.md

 ```Nix
   boot.kernel.sysctl."kernel.kptr_restrict" = mkForce 2;
 ```
+When kptr_restrict is set to 0 (the default) the address is hashed before printing.
+(This is the equivalent to %p.)
+When kptr_restrict is set to (1), kernel pointers printed using the %pK format specifier will be replaced with 0’s unless the user has CAP_SYSLOG and effective user and group ids are equal to the real ids.
+When kptr_restrict is set to (2), kernel pointers printed using %pK will be replaced with 0’s regardless of privileges.

 #### 10.1.3 Disable bpf JIT compiler
 JIT spraying is an attack where the behavior of a Just-In-Time compiler is (ab)used to load an attacker-provided payload into an executable memory area of the operating system [3].
 This is usually achieved by passing the payload instructions encoded as constants to the JIT compiler and then using a suitable OS bug to redirect execution into the payload code